stelzinga/MF/Management_Framework.md

 A single Venture can operate in one or more Sectors.
 For example the Indian Company "Reliance Industries" offers services across many of above Sectors.

 ### Investors & Creditors
 Investors represent people financing the Venture by becoming (partial) owner of it through Equity.
-Creditors extend some for of Liabilities.
-The Business Function Finance is directly related for these aspects.
+Creditors provide sources of Financing by extending some form of Debt to the Venture.
+The Business Function Finance is directly related to these dimensions.

 ### Politics, Laws & Regulations
 Politics represents the governmental and judicial structure, and also includes military as extension of politics.
-Politics yields in general some for of Law applicable to different aspect of a Venture e.g. employment law).
+Politics yields in general some for of Law applicable to different aspect of a Venture e.g. employment law.
 Note that tax law is discussed below under Economics & Tax.
 Regulators establish Regulations.
-They have a direct impact on Services and/or Operations and/or an indirect impact through Clients, Suppliers.
-They result from Politics but are very narrow in their application i.e., they apply to specific Sectors.
+They have a direct impact on Services and/or Operations and/or an indirect impact through Clients and Suppliers.
+Regulations result from Politics but are narrower in their application i.e., they apply to specific Sectors.
+The Business Functions Compliance, Risk, and Legal are concerned with these dimensions.

 ### Competitors
 Competitors offer similar/same Services to similar/same Clients in the same Sector(s) the Venture operates in.
 They are an integral part of Economics in terms of supply and demand.
 Competitors offering services closest to the Venture's Services are called *Peers*.
+The Business Function Marketing is concerned with this dimension.

 ### Climate & Weather
-Includes aspects like temperature, rainfall, humidity, tornadoes, monsoons, drought, etc.
+Includes aspects like temperature, rainfall, humidity, tornadoes, monsoons, drought, etc. Depending on the Business Model of the Venture, several Business Functions can be concerned with this dimension.

 ### Geography & Nature
 Geography includes consequences of the location the Venture operates in and which are not Climate related e.g., soil, volcanoes, risk of earthquakes, tsunamis, etc. Nature refers to the natural plant and wildlife as a result of Climate, Geography and potentially under the impact of Society.
+Depending on the Business Model of the Venture, several Business Functions can be concerned with this dimension.

 ### Economy & Tax
 Economy refers to the supply/demand of goods and services within a country, as well as the dependency on other countries for such supply/demand.
 It also includes monetary policy.
 Tax, although determined by Politics and Law is closely linked to Economics.
 Tax determines profit tax, but also income tax of Staff salaries,, accounting standards and also the fiscal policy maintained in a country.
+The Business Functions Tax is concerned with this dimension.

 ### Society & Culture
 Society refer to the  total of social forces excluding Politics and Economics that make up a society.
 It includes aspects like art, cuisine, music, movies, sports, religion, healthcare, demographics, labour unions.
 Culture is defined as the set of written and unwritten rules for expected behaviour and has an effect from outside as well as within the Venture.
+Depending on the Business Model, several Business Functions can be concerned with this dimension.

 ### Science & Technology
 Science is the pursuit of answering questions in different fields of knowledge (business, physics, biology, chemistry etc).
 Technology is a practical application of the outcome of Science and is a main driver of innovation.
+Depending on the business model of the Venture, several Business Functions can be concerned with this dimension.

 ### Infrastructure
 Infrastructure: represents facilities available to the Venture and that support it including access to real estate, energy, telecommunication and transportation.
+Depending on the business model of the Venture, several Business Functions can be concerned with this dimension.
 ________________________________________
 ## Clients
 Customers or Clients consist of *external* or *internal* individuals, groups, or corporations receiving the benefit of Services.
 Without Clients, there is no purpose for Services to be delivered.
 Understanding Clients's needs and constraints is thus critical to assuring Services are optimal.
 Obtaining this insight is often part of Marketing.